-As we mentioned, PHP modules add extra abilities to the PHP programming language – such as the ability to efficiently process XML files, or process images.
+As we mentioned, PHP modules add extra abilities to the PHP programming language – such as the ability to efficiently process XML files or images.

 Some plugins are known to conflict with Rank Math.
 This includes other SEO plugins that do similar tasks as Rank Math.
 You could imagine how confusing it would be if you had two or three plugins asking you for the same info every time you published a post!

-All the settings and data from other plugins will be imported in the next step.
-For now, we encourage you to disable any conflicting plugins to avoid issues.
+You can import all the settings and data from other plugins in the next step.
+So, for now, we encourage you to disable any conflicting plugins to avoid issues.